Diplomatic Mission Peace and Prosperity: History

 Diplomatic Mission Peace and Prosperity has been established by the initiative of the former American ambassador Richard Holbrooke, as a peace mission in the Balkans and around the world, under the ideas of the movement for Peace and Prosperity of the former American President Dwight D. Eisenhower.
 DMPP is a global organization for peace supported by a big group of diplomats worldwide.
 A huge contribution for the establishment of this mission has been given also by Dr. Ibrahim Rugova, former President of Kosovo.

 Diplomatic Mission Peace and Prosperity works for the creation of more powerful lobbies with world personalities in support of Balkans’ democratic developments, of those of the countries under development, according to the UN's principles and American democracy.
 This mission lobbies to teach the countries under development how to self-govern according to the model of the American democracy.
 The activity of DMPP is extended in Albania, Kosovo, Montenegro, Macedonia, Italy, Israel, Turkey, France, Belgium, United States, South America, Africa, Australia, India, etc.

 Diplomatic Mission Peace and Prosperity collaborates with many personalities, peace missionaries, diplomats and politicians from the Balkans and different countries of the World.
-Collaborators of this mission are also many personalities who have given their contributions for the global peace, such as American Senator Bob Dole, General Wesley Clark, Prince Michael of Kent, diplomat Dr. Haim Reitan, Ambassador William Weiss, American Congressman Devin Nunes, American Congressman Gary Peters, Dr. Roberto Cohen, Dr. Madhu Krishan, Jennifer Lim, etc. Other contributions for peace and prosperity which come through DMPP have been given also by the missionaries from Balkans such as Dr. Ilir Meta, Dr. Namik Dokle, Dr. Petro Koçi, Dr. Gani Hoxha, Dr. Makbule Çeço, Albanian deputy Shpëtim Idrizi, Albanian writer Dritëro Agolli, weightlifting champion Muharrem Berisha, Hashim Thaçi, Prime Minister of Kosovo politician Hajredin Kuçi, etc.
+Collaborators of this mission are also many personalities who have given their contributions for the global peace, such as American Senator Bob Dole, General Wesley Clark, Prince Michael of Kent, diplomat Dr. Haim Reitan, Ambassador William Weiss, American Congressman Devin Nunes, American Congressman Gary Peters, Dr. Roberto Cohen, Dr. Madhu Krishan, Dr.Neeraj Tandan, Diplomat political Balkans Forum, Jennifer Lim, etc. Other contributions for peace and prosperity which come through DMPP have been given also by the missionaries from Balkans such as Dr. Ilir Meta, Dr. Namik Dokle, Dr. Petro Koçi, Dr. Gani Hoxha, Dr. Makbule Çeço, Albanian deputy Shpëtim Idrizi, Albanian writer Dritëro Agolli, weightlifting champion Muharrem Berisha, Hashim Thaçi, Prime Minister of Kosovo politician Hajredin Kuçi, etc.

 Diplomatic Mission Peace and Prosperity is partner with many international organizations who work for peace and prosperity around the world.
-DMPP collaborates especially with institutions who protect the human rights such as American Diplomatic Mission for World Peace, International Human Rights Commission, International Diplomatic Cooperation and Security, Planet Diplomat, Diplomatic Society of St Gabriel, Academy of Universal Global Peace, People to People, American University, etc.
+DMPP collaborates especially with institutions who protect the human rights such as American Diplomatic Mission for World Peace, International Human Rights Commission, International Diplomatic Cooperation and Security, Planet Diplomat, Diplomatic Society of St Gabriel, Academy of Universal Global Peace, People to People, American University, Logos University International (UniLogos),etc.